 So remember the PRIP criteria in your discussions and you’ll go far in avoiding trouble and respecting the patients under your care.

 This page is part of a bigger project: The Public Physician, a field guide for life online.
-To read more check out the Public Physician landing page.
+To read more about how doctors can handle their online presence check out the Public Physician landing page.